brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5260
 It should be noted that from the second section to the end of the sutta, he frames all his expositions in accordance with the same pattern, a pattern that reveals the principle of conditionality to be the scaffolding for the entire teaching.
 Whatever phenomenon he takes up, he expounds by bringing to light its individual nature, its arising, its cessation, and the way to its cessation.
 Since this is the pattern that underlies the Four Noble Truths, I shall call it “the four-truth pattern.”
 This pattern recurs throughout the Nikāyas as one of the major templates through which phenomena are to be viewed to arrive at true wisdom.

+- Highlight(pink) - Location 5592
+[the wholesome and the unwholesome]

+- Highlight(pink) - Location 5592
+“When, friends, a noble disciple understands the unwholesome and the root of the unwholesome, the wholesome and the root of the wholesome, in that way he is one of right view,

+- Highlight(pink) - Location 5599
+“And what is the root of the unwholesome?
+Greed is a root of the unwholesome; hatred is a root of the unwholesome; delusion is a root of the unwholesome.
+This is called the root of the unwholesome.

+- Highlight(pink) - Location 5604
+“And what is the root of the wholesome?
+Nongreed is a root of the wholesome; nonhatred is a root of the wholesome; nondelusion is a root of the wholesome.

+- Highlight(pink) - Location 5605
+“When a noble disciple has thus understood the unwholesome and the root of the unwholesome, the wholesome and the root of the wholesome,11 he entirely abandons the underlying tendency to lust, he abolishes the underlying tendency to aversion, he extirpates the underlying tendency to the view and conceit ‘I am,’ and by abandoning ignorance and arousing true knowledge he here and now makes an end of suffering.12

+- Highlight(pink) - Location 5610
+[nutriment]

+- Highlight(pink) - Location 5616
+There are four kinds of nutriment for the sustenance of beings that already have come to be and for the support of those about to come to be.
+What four?
+They are: physical food as nutriment, gross or subtle; contact as the second; mental volition as the third; and consciousness as the fourth.13

 - Highlight(pink) - Location 5264
 Its application makes it clear that no entity is isolated and self-enclosed but is, rather, inherently linked to other things in a complex web of dependently originated processes.
 The key to liberation lies in understanding the causes that sustain this web and bringing them to an end within oneself.
 This is done by practicing the Noble Eightfold Path, the way to extinguish those causes.